frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/datamining.md

 >
 > L1 := Make sure sum of absolute weights is below some threshold.

 L1 is more popular than L2 right now, LASSO allows the model to select which features it needs because it has a preference for weights close to 0.
-This is why
-L1/LASSO is more popular right now.
 Why does L1 have a bias for 0-weights?
 Look at the visualizations in the slides (the one with the square).

 LASSO selects one correlated variable (at random) from a group of correlated variables, because it can calculate the other correlated variables from it.

 > Elastic Net Regularization := Combine L1 and L2 penalties.

+When using L1 or L2, one needs to try to optimize the hyperparameter $\lambda$: do this using cross-validation.

+One shouldn't use gradient descent when using L1 because it causes minimization function to not be convex.

 Logistic regression is useful for *scoring problems*.

-> Scoring problem := Finding the probability of something happening, e.g., the probability a client will suitably pay his/her loan, probability of a customer spending money, ...
+> Scoring problem := Finding the probability of something happening, i.e., $E[Y \mid X]$, e.g., the probability a client will suitably pay his/her loan,
+> probability of a customer spending money, ...

 Logisitic regression allows finding a probability distribution with numerical input!

 > Logistic regression := sigmoid of linear combination of input data, which can be found by maximizing some function, e.g., the sum of the conditional probabilities.

+Encoding discrete variables in logistic regression can be done by using $k - 1$ binary variables, rather than one integer variable from 0 to $k - 1$.
+Why?
+Because it allows more complex model learning since the examples are represented in higher dimensions.

 Naïve Bayes and logistic regression can (only) express the exact same hypotheses, they are equally expressive.
 Yet there is a difference in bias.

 Naïve Bayes tends to set probabilities towards 0 and 1, logistic regression however is well calibrated.

+With calibration curves, being on the diagonal is the best.
+Why?
+X signifies the predicted probability of being positive, Y signifies the actual probability according to the examples.
+If on the diagonal, both perfectly align.

 > Concave := *inverse* of convex

 Usually L1- or L2-regularization is applied on top of logistic regression.

 The flu prediction challenge is a kind of problem that can be on the exam.

+> Confounding variables := Variables that are not considered, but are correlated with both the target variable and the predictor variable(s).

 When using temporal data, you usually do not want to do regular cross-validation, instead use some kind of cross-validation that respects time, e.g., do not simply skip a year of data.